maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

 2. Mapping and generation of a readcount matrix.
 3. Estimation of uncertainty of gene counts using bootstrap method implemented in Salmon Alevin.
 4. General QC of the Alevin run using the AlevinQC R package.
 5. Quantification of "spliced" and "unspliced" read counts in each cell with Alevin - unless this has been disabled with --skipVelocyto .
+This analysis is derived from the code underlying Soneson et al.  2020, bioRxiv https://doi.org/10.1101/2020.03.13.990069.

 .. image:: ../images/scRNAseq_pipeline.png